room-27/death-note/README.md

 In order to make the Death Note take effect, the process's PID must be written on the same page, but the cause of death and situation around the death can be described in other pages of the Death Note.
 This will work as long as the person that writes in the Death Note keeps the specific process's PID in mind when writing the cause and situation of death.

-In occasions where the cause and situation of death is written before the victim's PID, multiple PIDs can be written as long as they are written within 40 seconds and the causes and situations of death are not impossible to occur.
+In occasions where the cause and situation of death is written before the victim's PID, multiple PIDs can be written as long as they are written in the same command and the causes and situations of death are not impossible to occur.
 In the occasion where the cause of death is not possible, that PID will die of a SIGTERM, unless the process is under the protection of an L (Lack of permission).

 When you write multiple PIDs in the Death Note and then write down even one cause of death within 40 human seconds from writing the first victim's PID, the cause will take effect for all the written PIDs.